Letters from Lodi

 The timeline...

-1848Treaty of Guadalupe Hidalgo signed, ending the Mexican-American War and awarding California (and much of the present-day Western states from Utah to Texas) to the United States; meanwhile, gold is discovered in Sutter's Mill in the Sierra Nevada foothills, while a Swiss immigrant named Magley is said to have planted the first vineyard in the present-day area of Lodi, at a time when the entire landscape was still dominated by oak groves, grasslands, elk and grizzlies.
+1848—Treaty of Guadalupe Hidalgo signed, ending the Mexican-American War and awarding California (and much of the present-day Western states from Utah to Texas) to the United States; meanwhile, gold is discovered in Sutter's Mill in the Sierra Nevada foothills, while a Swiss immigrant named Magley is said to have planted the first vineyard in the present-day area of Lodi, at a time when the entire landscape was still dominated by oak groves, grasslands, elk and grizzlies.

-1850—California ratified as a state at a time when the territory is flooded by settlers; while in New England, nurseries are listing grapes such as Flame Tokay, Black Prince (now identified as Rose of Peru), "Zinfendel," "Zinfindal," "Black St. Peter's" (a possible synonym for Zinfandel) and dozens of other varieties of Vitis vinifera (i.e., European family of wine grapes) that would become popular in Lodi and the rest of California during the late 1800s.
+1850—California ratified as a state at a time when the territory is flooded by settlers; while in New England, nurseries were listing grapes such as Flame Tokay, Black Prince (now identified as Rose of Peru), "Zinfendel," "Zinfindal," "Black St. Peter's" (a possible synonym for Zinfandel) and dozens of other varieties of Vitis vinifera (i.e., European family of wine grapes) that would become popular in Lodi and the rest of California during the late 1800s.

 1850—Captain Charles Weber, the "founder of Stockton" who had acquired a 49,000-acre Mexican land grant, plants a vineyard around his home for his personal usage.